Colorado Spine Patient Portal iOS Mobile 0 → 1

 Next action always within one tap

-The dashboard surfaces the single most important thing, the next appointment, before anything else.
+The dashboard surfaces the single most important thing the next appointment before anything else.
 Quick action buttons give direct access to the 4 most common tasks without navigation.
-Alert banners for time-sensitive items (like outstanding questionnaires) use warning amber rather than danger red, urgent but not alarming.
-Every surface was stress-tested against a anxious patient's mental model.
+Alert banners for time-sensitive items use warning amber rather than danger red: urgent, but not alarming.
+Every surface was stress-tested against an anxious patient's mental model.

 Built to scale beyond this engagement

-The 60+ component library isn't just documentation, it's the foundation for future screens.
-The UI toolkit ensures consistent decisions across any team that touches this product.
+The 60+ component library isn't just documentation it's the foundation for future screens.
 Token-based spacing and color means design and build share a single source of truth.
-The component naming convention allows for quick translation to common development patterns.
+The component naming convention allows for quick translation to common development patterns, ensuring the system outlasts the project.

 The component library, brand board, and token structure were designed for clear collaboration at scale.

-3 groups: brand primary, semantic, neutrals.
+Brand primary, semantic, and neutrals.
 Every color has a defined use case.
-No ad-hoc values.
+No ad-hoc values anywhere in the system.

 Display to Micro.
 One font family.
 Four weights.
-All mapped to design tokens.
+All mapped to design tokens and named for their role, not their size.

-12 groups from buttons to calendar pickers.
-All built as Figma components with named variants.
+From buttons to calendar pickers.
+All built as Figma components with named variants ready to hand off or extend.

-Production-ready screens covering every patient touchpoint from login to discharge
+13+ production-ready screens covering every patient touchpoint from login to discharge.

-Recovery coach, a genuinely novel surface for the spine care category
+The recovery coach a genuinely novel surface for the spine care category.

 What I'd do differently